gardehal/embedded-systems/README.md

 # Arduino projects

-A collection of homemade projects using what's most commonly reffered to as ["Arduino"](https://www.arduino.cc/en/guide/introduction).
+A collection of homemade projects using what's most commonly referred to as ["Arduino"](https://www.arduino.cc/en/guide/introduction).

 ## Contents